Brands are trying to communicate with consumers 24/7.

 By using click segmentation and automation together, Southside Cycling can automatically segment their list based on where contacts click and then automatically send timely and relevant follow-up emails that get people to take action.

-With Constant Contact’s Autoresponder, you can create as many series as needed.
+With Constant Contact’, you can create as many series as needed.
 Plus you can schedule these emails on a timeline you choose.

 The ideas for are endless

-As you might imagine, there are a ton of other ideas for using Click Segmentation and Autoresponder together.
+As you might imagine, there are a ton of other ideas for using Click Segmentation and automation together.
 For instance, you can:

 - Create anticipation and excitement for an event after people click to register